nickovchinnikov/tts-framework/docs-md/review.md

+# A comprehensive review of opensource Text-to-Speech (TTS) Models

+# Part 1: TTS Overview, Little Theory and Math

 # Training Text-to-Speech Models: A Journey from Zero to...
 Developing a high-quality text-to-speech (TTS) system is a complex task that requires extensive training of machine learning models.
 While successful TTS models can revolutionize how we interact with technology, enabling natural-sounding speech synthesis for various applications, the path to achieving such models is often paved with challenges and setbacks.
 Training a TTS model from scratch is a challenging process that involves numerous steps, from data preparation and preprocessing to model architecture selection, hyperparameter tuning, and iterative refinement.
 Even with state-of-the-art techniques and powerful computational resources, it's not uncommon for initial training attempts to fall short of expectations, yielding suboptimal results or encountering convergence issues.